RebieKong/aliyun-instance-lib/README.md

 - It will support not only command but windows.
 - [What's More?](https://github.com/RebieKong/cloud-instance-lib/issues/3)

-But currently, we focus on aliyun esc.
+But currently, we focus on aliyun ECS with web command mode.